 CO1 Describe the basic science behind the novel properties of materials at the nanometer scale.
 Understand, Apply, CO2 Demonstrate a comprehensive understanding of the state of the art nanofabrication methods.
-Understand, Apply, Evaluate CO3 Compare and select suitable techniques for characterization of a given nanomaterial.
-Analyse, Evaluate CO4 Explain how nanotechnology can be put to use in varied areas of science and engineering.
-Apply, Evaluate CO5 Evaluate current constraints such as regulatory, ethical, political, social and economic: when putting nanotechnology to use.
-Understand, Apply, Evaluate fullerenes, metallofullerenes, solid C60, bucky onions, nanotubes, nanowires, nanocones, Carbon nanostructures
+Understand, Apply, art nanotabreation methods.
+Evaluate CO3 Compare and select suitable techniques for characterization of Analyse, Evaluate a given nanomaterial.
+CO4 Explain how nanotechnology can be put to use in varied areas Apply, Evaluate of science and engineering.
+CO5 Evaluate current constraints such as regulatory, ethical, Understand, Apply, political, social and economic: when putting nanotechnology to use.
+Evaluate fullerenes, metallofullerenes, solid C60, bucky onions, nanotubes, nanowires, nanocones, Carbon nanostructures